laurentkempe/blog/source/_drafts/experimenting-with-dotnet-7-wasm-wasi-on-docker.md

 At first, I tried to use the multi-stage build approach with the Docker image `mcr.microsoft.com/dotnet/sdk:7.0` to build the WASM module.
 But it failed with a weird error.

-So, we will use a workaround to publish the WASM module from Windows and then just copying the ConsoleWasmDocker.wasm in the Docker image
+So, we will use a workaround to publish the WASM module from Windows and then copy the ConsoleWasmDocker.wasm in the Docker image.

 ```powershell
 dotnet publish -c Release